 Club members love practical applications.
 You learn how the Bible applies directly to your life and provides answers to life’s problems.

-Club members love being part of Bible prophecy.
-You participate in the Bible’s prophecies about the Torah going forth to all nations and a restoration of God’s people—both Jews and Christians.
+Club members love Bible prophecy.
+You participate in the prophecies of the Torah going forth to all nations and a restoration of God’s people, Jews and Christians.

 This isn’t the local social club.
 Torah Club is “Where Disciples Learn.”
 It is people with a passion for God’s Word and the truth of the gospel coming together to make sense out of the Bible and apply its spiritual truths to real life.
 If we aren’t spiritually growing together, we aren’t doing our job.

 Check your agenda at the door.
 Torah Club is not a theological war zone.
 Club members take a sincere pledge to create a culture that is “peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere” (James 3:17), avoiding “foolish controversies, genealogies, dissensions, and quarrels about the Torah, for they are unprofitable and worthless” (Titus 3:9).Find a Club